google/bzip2-rpc/README.md

 ### File Descriptor Inheritance

 Not all of the RPC frameworks used support the passing of file descriptors over their transports.
-For those that do not, we currently rely on the parent/child process structure described above, because this means that the child process can use the parent's file descriptor value to access the same underlying file.
+For those that do not (gRPC and Cap'n Proto), we currently use a UNIX socket that runs in parallel to the main RPC socket.

-(However, this approach will not work for more complicated APIs (e.g. any interface where files are opened while the API is currently in use), so needs to be replaced in the longer term.)
+To send a file descriptor:
+ - The sender encodes a nonce in the place where a file descriptor argument of an RPC message would be.
+ - The sender also sends a message on the parallel UNIX socket; the data content of the message is the nonce, and the `SCM_RIGHTS` ancillary data transfers the file descriptor.
+ - The receiver extracts the expected nonce from the normal RPC message.
+ - The received reads the parallel message from the UNIX socket and checks that its data content matches the nonce.
+This `readmsg` operation installs the transferred file descriptor in the receivers fdtable.

+(Note that this mechanism is currently implemented in a naive fashion, with no integration of the parallel socket into the program's event loop.)

 Disclaimer